Berenberg lifts Kosmos Energy Ltd. [KOS] price estimate. Who else is bullish?

 Earnings Release: Monday, August 8, 2022, pre-UK market open via Business Wire, Regulatory News Service, and the Company’s website at www.kosmosenergy.com.

-Over the last 12 months, KOS stock rose by 153.07%.
-The one-year Kosmos Energy Ltd. stock forecast points to a potential upside of 40.88.
-The average equity rating for KOS stock is currently 1.80, trading closer to a bullish pattern in the stock market.
+The stocks have a year to date performance of 82.66 percent and weekly performance of 9.53 percent.
+The stock has been moved at 45.96 percent over the last six months.
+The stock has performed 1.61 percent around the most recent 30 days and changed -7.47 percent over the most recent 3-months.

-The market cap for the stock reached $2.77 billion, with 454.10 million shares outstanding and 440.97 million shares in the current float.
-Compared to the average trading volume of 9.04M shares, KOS stock reached a trading volume of 5416110 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 8.65M shares, KOS reached to a volume of 5341267 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Kosmos Energy Ltd. [KOS]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for KOS shares is $9.76 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on KOS stock is a recommendation set at 1.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.